Here you can scroll through, zoom in and pan around the past KYTS Dashboards. For an explanation of the dashboard click here.

 A full explanation of the latest dashboard (Release 4) can be downloaded here (PDF 3 MB).

 Our dashboards are useful tools to reveal reported trends in stock levels, prices and sales.
 We compile them by asking fieldworkers to record key information during, or shortly after, support visits to micro-retailers.
 We have taken this approach because these small retailers rarely keep accurate written records.
-We are able to check what retailers report – for example, by observing stock in the shop, prices advertised and point of sale materials displayed.
+We are able to check many aspects of what retailers report – for example, by observing stock in the shop, prices advertised and point of sale materials displayed.

 We have no concerns about the other KPIs (Key Performance Indicators) shown on the dashboards below, or about the general ‘direction of travel’ of sales.